-Contracted Providers are also expected to ensure that direct service staff members complete additional trainings in relevant subject matter areas over the course of their work with the Program so that the services they provide for Members are grounded in a robust and up-to-date knowledge base.
-Relevant subject matter areas might include but are not limited to: tenant's rights, culturally responsive practice, mental health first aid, reasonable accommodation, and secondary traumatic stress.
+Contracted Providers are also expected to ensure that direct service staff members complete additional trainings in relevant subject matter areas over the course of their work with the Program so that the services they provide for Participants are grounded in a robust and up-to-date knowledge base.
+Relevant subject matter areas might include but are not limited to; tenant's rights, culturally responsive practice, mental health first aid, intentional peer support, conversations about suicide, reasonable accommodation, service planning and coordination, services for individuals who are aging, and secondary traumatic stress.